FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 After our data is in good shape, we will do some exploratory data analysis to build our intuitions.
 Finally, we will build a machine learning model that can predict if an individual's application for a credit card will be accepted.

-1 load an viwe dataset.
-See code [here](recommender-coding/extract)
+1.- load an view dataset.
+See code [here](coding/recommender-coding/extract)